Coronavirus stimulus bill: Congress continues negotiations on US COVID-19 relief plan involving $3,000 checks for families

 "We are a country not based on nationalizing our business," said Trump, who has repeatedly railed against socialism overseas and among Democrats.

-Two days after he lashed out at a reporter who asked about his message to frightened Americans, Trump said, "For those worried and afraid, please know as long as I am your president, you can feel confident that you have a leader who will always fight for you."

-The urgency to act is mounting, as jobless claims skyrocket and fnancial markets are eager for signs that Washington can soften the blow of the healthcare crisis and what experts say is a looming recession.
-Stock futures declined sharply as Trump spoke Sunday evening.
+The urgency to act is mounting, as jobless claims skyrocket and financial markets are eager for signs that Washington can soften the blow of the health-care crisis and what experts say is a looming recession.

-Officials late Sunday put the price tag of the ballooning rescue package at nearly $2 trillion.
-That does not include additional measures being taken by the Federal Reserve to shore up the economy.

 Central to the package is as much as $350 billion for small businesses to keep making payroll while workers are forced to stay home.
 There is also a one-time rebate check of about $1,200 per person, or $3,000 for a family of four, as well as the extended unemployment benefits.

-Hospitals, Mnuchin said, will get approximately $110 billion for the expected influx of sick patients.
+Hospitals would get about $110 billion for the expected influx of sick patients, said Treasury Secretary Steven Mnuchin.

-The treasury secretary said a significant part of the package will involve working with the Federal Reserve for up to $4 trillion of liquidity to support the economy with "broad-based lending programs."

-But Democrats, including House Speaker Nancy Pelosi, have pushed for add-ons, including food security aid, small business loans and other measures for workers.

 "We're not here to create a slush fund for Donald Trump and his family, or a slush fund for the Treasury Department to be able to hand out to their friends," said Massachusetts Sen. Elizabeth Warren.
 "We're here to help workers, we're here to help hospitals."

-The president, when pressed by a reporter, dodged a question as to whether his own business would seek federal funds.
+The president, when pressed by a reporter, dodged a question as to whether his own business would seek federal money.

-With Sunday's failed vote, McConnell angrily blamed Pelosi, who returned to Washington for a top-level meeting, saying she "poured cold water" over the draft plan.
-But any measure from the Senate also needs to pass the House.

-The details are coming from drafts of both bills circulating among lobbyists but not yet released to the public.
-They were obtained by The Associated Press.

 Coronavirus stimulus bill: Congress continues negotiations on US COVID-19 relief plan involving $3,000 checks for families